Stunner buys herself a brand new Porsche, sets an example for her daughter

-- The lady who bought herself a Porche said that she was the last one to acquire the luxury vehicle in 2021 according to the car dealership
+- A lady who bought herself a Porche said that she was the last one to acquire the luxury vehicle in 2021, according to the car dealership

 - She expressed on her Instagram post that she is not driven by material things but that she hopes to have inspired her daughter with her latest purchase